thehuntedpie/vs-mods-for-noobs/mods/02-magic-wand/README.md

 3. Adding Textures to items
 4. Adding Names/Labels to items

+### Tips & Tricks

-Note: Resources are namespaced according to the name of the directory in assets
+- Resources are namespaced according to the name of the directory in assets
-Note: Names of items in games have language identifiers that must be targeted in the lang folder e.g. item-myitemname
+- Names of items in games have language identifiers that must be targeted in the lang folder e.g. item-myitemname

 ## Credits